agateau/devo/README.md

 First, add the following lines to your shell:

     export DEVO_BUILD_BASE_ROOT_DIR=/path/to/build/root/dir
-    . /path/to/devo/devo-setup.source
+    . /path/to/devo/lib/devo/devo-setup.source

-Then add the source dir of Devo to `$PATH` or symlink all `devo-*` binaries to a dir in `$PATH`.

-Finally, create `~/.devo/`.
+Then, create `~/.devo/`.
 This dir will contain all the overlay definitions.

 ## Creating an overlay